-BA 448 INTERNATIONAL MARKETING
+BA 448 GLOBAL MARKETING

 Study of the marketing of goods and services in the international environment, the activities that take place within the firm preparing to enter the international marketplace, and the issues relevant to coordinating the marketing activities of the multinational corporation.
 Emphasizes the cultural, economic, and political factors affecting marketing strategies.
 Extensive use of case studies.
-Prerequisites: Senior standing and BA 340.
+Prerequisites: BA 340 and senior standing.